Next Space Technologies for Exploration Partnerships -3 (NextSTEP-3) Omnibus

 NASA Small Business Innovation Research (SBIR) Phase I Fiscal Year 2025

-NASA's National Aeronautics and Space Administration (NASA) is soliciting proposals for the Small Business Innovation Research (SBIR) Phase I program for Fiscal Year 2025, aimed at fostering innovative technologies that support NASA's missions.
-The program invites small businesses to submit proposals that demonstrate potential for commercial viability or applicability in NASA programs, with a maximum funding of $150,000 available over a six-month period.
-This initiative is crucial for advancing aerospace technology and promoting economic growth through the development of disruptive technologies.
-Interested firms must register with the Small Business Administration (SBA) and the System for Award Management (SAM) and submit their proposals via the Proposal Submissions and Award Management System (ProSAMS) by the deadline of March 10, 2024.
-For further inquiries, contact Kenneth E. Albright at Kenneth.E.Albright@nasa.gov or Steven Brockway at steven.m.brockway@nasa.gov.
+NASA's National Aeronautics and Space Administration (NASA) is inviting small businesses to participate in the Small Business Innovation Research (SBIR) Phase I program for Fiscal Year 2025, aimed at fostering innovative technologies that support NASA's missions.
+Eligible small businesses, defined as those with 500 or fewer employees, are encouraged to submit proposals that demonstrate scientific merit, technical feasibility, and potential for commercialization, with a maximum funding amount of $150,000 available for projects lasting six months.
+This initiative is crucial for advancing aerospace technology and promoting economic growth, as it emphasizes American-made products and restricts foreign affiliations to ensure security compliance.
+Proposals must be submitted via the Proposal Submissions and Award Management System (ProSAMS) by March 10, 2025, and interested parties can reach out to Kenneth E. Albright at Kenneth.E.Albright@nasa.gov or Steven Brockway at steven.m.brockway@nasa.gov for further information.

 Extravehicular Activity and Human Surface Mobility Technologies - A New Partnering Opportunity